skienzmatishun/rippreport/content/p/catalyst-candidates/index.md

 authors:
 - ripp-report
 alttags: A brown suitcase with two light gray stripes and a dark handle.
-A tag on the handle shows a red prohibition symbol over ATTAYES
+A tag on the handle shows catalyst crossed out
 related_articles:
 - slug: catalyst-intimidation-a-pig-pen
   title: CATALYST INTIMIDATION - A PIG PEN